Analysis: UW men clobber USC in 32-point blowout, but where was this team in Pac-12 opener upset loss?

 After fouling out in just 13 minutes in his previous outing, the freshman standout rebounded and had his most impressive defensive performance.
 The 6-foot-9 forward with the 7-1 wingspan blocked six shots, which was the most since Thybulle had six last season and two shy of a UW record.

-McDaniels also had seven rebounds, three assists and two steals, which offset three turnovers and a poor shooting night when he converted just 3 of 12 shots for 11 points.
+McDaniels also had seven rebounds, three assists and two steals, which offset three turnovers and a poor-shooting night when he converted 3 of 12 shots for 11 points.

 “I thought a big part of the game was him not getting into foul trouble,” Hopkins said while noting McDaniels’ two fouls.

-Nahziah Carter had four blocks and Stewart two to contribute to a season high 12 blocks for Washington.
+Nahziah Carter had four blocks and Stewart two to contribute to a season-high 12 blocks for Washington.

 The Huskies victimized touted freshman forward Isaiah Mobley (four points) who had six of his 13 shots blocked.
 And senior forward Nick Rakocevic (six points) had four of his 14 shots rejected.

-Washington entered the game ranked 10th in the nation while averaging 6.2 blocks.
+Washington entered the game ranked 10th in the nation, averaging 6.2 blocks.

 ‘TWO DIFFERENT TEAMS’

-Sunday’s dominant display against streaking USC, which had won six straight games, only makes the first-half malaise of Thursday’s 66-64 upset loss to UCLA even more confusing.
+The dominant display Sunday against streaking USC, which had won six consecutive games, only makes the first-half malaise of the 66-64 upset defeat Thursday against UCLA more confusing.

 “Two different teams,” sophomore point guard Quade Green said.
 “Y’all see a 30-point win today and the loss to UCLA.
 We should have never lost that game.
 We had to come out and lay one on them today.”